MJLNSN/WYXMJL-Line_Following_and_Parking_via_ArucoMarker/README.md

 # WYXMJL-Line_Following_and_Parking_via_ArucoMarker
 This is the lab4 resource for EE346 given by H.ZHANG.
+We aim to achieve lane following and parking via the detection of aruco marker.
+This work was done with the help of Prof.Zhang and TAs.
 Team numbers: WYX, MJL.
-# lane following and parking via the detection of aruco marker
-This is the lab resources for SUSTech EE346.

 # Steps: